 - Increase the knowledge, skills, and capacity of individuals and/or organizations across the state through results-based training and technical assistance.

-- Contribute to the development of state level guidance documents, processes, and training materials.
+- Develop and disseminate evidence and research-based materials, state level guidance documents, and training materials.

 KITS Values Related to Inservice Training

 - Anticipated outcomes are clear and understandable.

 - Learning opportunities are provided in multiple learning formats to foster growth for all adult learners.

 - Information sharing and networking among participants acknowledges their positive contributions to the learning process.

 - Family members are actively included as presenters and participants.

 - Inclusion of interagency and interdisciplinary participants is facilitated.